malonehunter/hyperdope-gematria/README.md

 > NOTE: To add more words or phrases to the matching database append them in new lines to the db.txt file.

+To learn more about how to use Hyperdope Gematria, see the Quickstart Guide in the app under the About menu.

 ## Contributing

 Any contributions you make are **greatly appreciated**.
+Please report any issues or bugs.
+Errors in the cyphers will be fixed with highest priority.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would improve the project, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)